Insurgency (Oct. 5, 2017)

 Uprising 13/13 will look much like the two previous CCCCT seminar series, namely Foucault 13/13 and Nietzsche 13/13.
 At each session, two or three guests, from different disciplines, will be invited to present on the themes of the seminar.
 Each seminar will host specialists from across the disciplines, from Columbia University and from outside campus.
 With two exceptions—Breaking Silence, which will be held in the Nave of Riverside Church, and Disobedience, which will be hosted at Columbia Global Centers—Paris, all seminars will be held at various locations around Columbia University.
 Visit the series websitefor more details on the readings, guests, and themes of each seminar and the series as a whole.

 The seminars will be open to all.
-If you are interested in attending, please inform us by sending an email explaining your interest to Anna Krauthamer at [email protected]
+If you are interested in attending, please email Anna Krauthamer at [email protected]